How Microsoft Ink to Code Makes App Prototyping Simpler

 Getting Started

-Keep in mind, it works best with the classic setup: Windows 10 or 11, Visual Studio 2017 or later, and a Surface or touchscreen laptop.
+It works best with the classic setup: Windows 10 or 11, Visual Studio 2017 or later, and a Surface or touchscreen laptop.

 Final Thoughts